SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 ##### *** IMPORTANT ***

 BUSCO doesn't have an option to redirect the output to a different folder.
 For that reason, we will submit the BUSCO job from the `busco` folder.
-Assuming you just created the job file in the `jobs` folder:
+Thus, make sure that your busco.job file is in your busco folder.

 ```
 cd ../busco